gruntjs/grunt-docs/grunt.file.md

 grunt.file.expandFileURLs(patternsOrURLs)
 ```

-File paths are relative to the [Gruntfile](getting_started.md) unless the current working directory is changed with `grunt.file.setBase` or the `--base` command-line option.
+File paths are relative to the Gruntfile unless the current working directory is changed with `grunt.file.setBase` or the `--base` command-line option.

-See the [qunit task source](../tasks/qunit.js) for an example.

 ### grunt.file.findup
 Search in the given directory followed by all parent directories for a file matching the given wildcard pattern(s).
 Returns the first matching filepath found, otherwise returns `null`.
 This method accepts either comma separated wildcard patterns or an array of wildcard patterns.